d215steinberg/GildedRose-Java/README.md

 When we began, we had just two classes.
 Now we have thirteen, which are too many for a single package.
 The simplest re-packaging solution is to define a package for each known item type.
 We re-package the tests as well.

 The Open-Closed Principle (OCP) states that software entities should be open for extension but closed to modification.
 OCP is a Utopian ideal that we strive to approach.
 This package structure gets us close.
 History tells us that the most likely requirement change for Gilded Rose is the addition of a new custom-rules item type.
 With this package organization, we can accomplish such a change by
-1. Adding a new enum value to ItemType (yes, that’s a modification, but it’s a straightforward one) and
+1. Adding a new enum value to ItemType (yes, that's a modification, but it's a straightforward one) and
 2. Adding a new package.
 ### [Lesson #42: The "clarification" regarding Sulfuras: A new story](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%2342)
-Back in Lesson #12, we determined that the “clarification” that Sulfuras quality was always 80 should not affect our code.
+Back in Lesson #12, we determined that the "clarification" that Sulfuras quality was always 80 should not affect our code.
 We further attested that if the Product Owner wanted the system to assure that Sulfuras quality were always 80, a new story would be needed.
 Let us now say that the Product Owner has decided to add this new story.
 1. We write a failing test **GildedRoseSulfurasTest.sulfurasQualityIsAlways80**.
 2. We modify **SulfurasUpdater.updateQuality** to make the test pass.
 The test **sulfurasMaintainsItsQuality** now fails.
 This test is no longer valid, so we delete it.
 3. We refactor as necessary (i.e. we extract 80 to a constant and rename our test **sulfurasQualityIsAlwaysSetAmount**).